-South-Korea is rapidly becoming a number one tourist destination.
+South Korea is rapidly becoming a number one tourist destination.
 This beautiful country manages to combine traditions and historical sites, harmoniously alongside the modern and technological advancement.
 Needless to say, Korea has something to offer for everyone.
-If, however, you’re a true nature lover or need a little breather from the busy city of Seoul (which is also known as Korea’s New York ), you can try out these top 3 ways to experience nature in South-Korea.
+If, however, you’re a true nature lover or need a little breather from the busy city of Seoul (which is also known as Korea’s New York), you can try out these top 3 ways to experience South Korea nature.

 One of Korea’s most famous mountains is Hallasan mountain.
 It’s an amazing nature/animal rich mountain that is at the base of many Korean myths.
 The older Korean generation believes spirits and Gods live there.
 If you were to climb it and see a star you would be granted a longer lifespan.
 BUT, despite your possible wish for living a longer life, I found through my own hiking experiences that there is one mountain that will leave you even more breathless.
 One that’s literally worth the blisters on your feet!

 After an off-the-beaten-path hike, you will be rewarded by the sight of this amazing giant golden Buddha.
 It’s even bigger than the surrounding trees and looks even more impressive in reality.
 Well worth the (only) 2-hour hike to reach it.

 Since you need to go off the main hiking trail to reach it, it’s safe to say many Koreans themselves have never seen it.

 Animal Cafes in Souel

 A less wild way to experience Korea nature is, of course, animal cafes.
 Animal cafes are a big trend in Asia, and Korea definitely houses one of the best and nature-friendly ones.
 Is there a better way to settle in and relax with a cup of coffee than with a furry friend for company?